 Researchers have concluded that there are essential treatment aims that need to be covered to effectively rehabilitate your sprained ankle and prevent a recurrence.

 Physiotherapy Treatment Aims

 - Injury Protection, Pain Relief & Control Inflammation

 - Strengthen your Ankle and Calf Muscles

-- Restore Joint Proprioception & Balance (link to our proprioception page)
+- Restore Joint Proprioception & Balance

 - Restore Normal Function